-During the pre-work conference, BLM personnel will give the contractor a topographic map of the removal area that shows desirable temporary trap sites and existing fences.
-The contractor will be apprised of the condition of the animals, where they are concentrated, the condition of the roads, and the type of terrain at the removal area.
+If the decision is made to proceed with the removal, a pre-work conference will be conducted at the Winnemucca District Office.
+During the pre-work conference, BLM personnel will give the contractor a topographic map of the removal area that shows desirable trap locations, and existing fences.
+The contractor will also be apprised of all of the above conditions, and how these conditions could affect the health and welfare of the animals.